niebl/GeoSoft2_Gruppe2/ApiSpecs.md

 * #### GET `/TweetAPI/search`
   Search the tweet-database for tweets containing certain strings in their text-field.

+  Needs a specified boundingbox.
   Allows to search for tweets that INCLUDE certain strings.
   Allows to EXCLUDE tweets containing certain strings.
+  Allows to single out specific fields.
+  Allows to only return the latest entry.

   **Parameters**
   * `bbox` the geographical boundaries in which the tweets are located (WGS84)